An Euler scheme for BSDEs via the Wiener chaos decomposition: Numerical Experiments

 \subsection{Example 2 -- Non-linear driver in one dimension}

 We now consider a one-dimensional BSDE with terminal condition

 and non-linear driver \(f(t,y,z) = \cos(y+z)\).
-In the following, we compare the Euler--based and Picard--based chaos schemes by varying the parameters \(m\), \(M\), and \(P\) individually.
+In the following, we compare the Euler-based and Picard-based chaos schemes by varying the parameters \(m\), \(M\), and \(P\) individually.
+Since the exact values of \(Y_0\) and \(Z_0\) are unavailable, the results illustrate the stabilization and variability of the approximations rather than sharp convergence rates.
 Unless otherwise stated, we use a sample size \(N = 10^6\) and, for each configuration, estimate \(Y_0\) and \(Z_0\) over \(100\) independent runs in order to report means and standard deviations.

 \paragraph{Varying the time partition size \(m\).} We fix \(P = 3\) and \(M = 10\) and let \(m\) vary.
-Figure~\ref{Figure 2} shows that the Euler method achieves fast and stable convergence in the \(Y_0\) component, whereas the Picard method requires significantly finer time discretization to reach similar accuracy.
-On the other hand, for the \(Z_0\) component the Picard iteration stabilizes more quickly, while the Euler estimator exhibits a slower approach to its limit.
+Since \(\abs{\pi}=T/m\), increasing \(m\) reduces the time-discretization error, while the truncation and Monte Carlo errors associated with the fixed values of \(M\), \(P\), and \(N\) remain.
+Figure~\ref{Figure 2} shows that the Euler approximation of \(Y_0\) stabilizes for smaller values of \(m\) than the Picard approximation.
+For \(Z_0\), the Picard approximation stabilizes more quickly, whereas the Euler approximation approaches its stable value more slowly.

 \paragraph{Varying the chaos basis size \(M\).} Next, we fix \(P = 2\) and \(m = 100\).
-Figure~\ref{Figure 3} highlights that, as the number of basis functions increases, the Euler scheme remains significantly more stable than the Picard iteration.
-Both \(Y_0\) and \(Z_0\) converge faster under the Euler approach, while the Picard approximation displays noticeable instability.
+Increasing \(M\) reduces the basis-truncation error, but also increases the number of chaos coefficients and, consequently, the Monte Carlo error for fixed \(N\).
+Figure~\ref{Figure 3} shows that the Euler approximations of both \(Y_0\) and \(Z_0\) stabilize more quickly and display less variability than the corresponding Picard approximations.

 \paragraph{Varying the chaos order \(P\).} Finally, we fix \(M = 5\) and \(m = 100\) and let \(P\) vary.
-Both schemes display similar qualitative behavior in this case, as seen in Figure~\ref{Figure 4}.
-We can see how both methods already converge for small values of $P$.
+Increasing \(P\) reduces the chaos-truncation error, but also increases the number of coefficients that must be estimated by Monte Carlo.
+Both schemes display similar qualitative behavior in Figure~\ref{Figure 4} and already stabilize for small values of \(P\).